gpgmemorial/gpgmemorial.github.io/index.md

 Please join us on **Tuesday, June 30 at 5 PM** for a memorial service celebrating the life of our beloved G. P. Gupta.
 The memorial service will be conducted via Zoom and will also be live-streamed. **Please join us from the comfort of your home.**

-If you would like to speak, please write to Harshita via WhatsApp at +1 (408) 680 6572.
+**If you would like to share a brief tribute to G.P.G.'s life**, please write to Harshita via WhatsApp at +1 (408) 680 6572.

 ## How to Join